ROSE VALLEY REGIONAL PARK

 GPS: 49.884459, -119.560079

-Access Points: There is a small parking lot on Westlake Road right across from the Firehall, near Rose Valley Elementary School.
+Access Points: There is a parking lot on Westlake Road right across from the Firehall, near Rose Valley Elementary School.
+You can also find an additional parking lot that has a biking cleaning station at the corner of Rosewood Dr and Rosewood Lane.

 About this Trail: Rose Valley Regional Park has an extensive trail network that is marked by usage rather than signage.
 It is recommended for the moderately fit as there are some steep climbs and one should be aware there are some sudden steep drop-offs.
 Hikers should be aware that this is not a looped trail, so they will need to retrace their steps.
 Hikers will be rewarded with panoramic views, wildlife sightings and volcanic cliffs marked by caves that are believed to have been created by large air bubbles in the lava.
 There are plateaus of grassland, wooded areas and steep cliffs.
 For mountain bikers, there are no stunts in the regional park, but the ride rewards you with amazing views.